UWC2-PYTHON/ProgrammingInPython/source/exercises/html_renderer/html_renderer.rst

     else:
         self.content.append(TextWrapper(content))

-This would work well, but closes the door to using any other type that may not be a strict subclass of Element, but can render itself.
+This would work well, but closes the door to using any other type that may not be a strict subclass of Element but can still render itself.
 Not too bad in this case, but in general, frowned upon in Python.

 Alternatively, you could check for the string type: